aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ### Description

-User-defined description of the configuration
+A free-form text field that allows users to provide a descriptive explanation of the configuration's purpose, contents, or any other relevant information.
+This helps document and identify the configuration's intended use.

 **Type**: String

 ---
 ### ElementNames

-Names of the output elements.
-This is a map containing the following entries:

-- Metadata: Name of metadata added at source level as configured in the optional "Metadata" configured for a schedule, source or channel
+Defines custom names for output elements in the data structure.
+This map allows customization of key element names in the output, with each entry specifying an alternative name for a standard element.
+The configurable elements include:

+- Metadata: Element containing source-level metadata (default: "metadata")
-- Schedule: Name of the root element for the schedule.
+- Schedule: Root element for the schedule (default: "schedule")
-- Sources: Name the of the element that contains the sources in the output of a schedule
+- Sources: Container element for sources (default: "sources")
-- Timestamp: Name of the timestamp elements.
+- Timestamp: Timestamp elements (default: "timestamp")
-- Value: Name of the elements that contains a value.
+- Value: Value-containing elements (default: "value")
-- Values:  Name of the element in a source that contains the map of channel values for a source.
+- Values: Map of channel values within a source (default: "values")
-- Serial : Name of the element that contains a unique serial number for target data transmitted to the targets.
+- Serial: Unique serial number for target data (default: "serial")

-**Type**:
-Map(String, String)
-indexed by name of the element

-Optional, default values for missing element are:

-- Metadata -> "metadata"

-- Schedule -> "schedule"

-- Sources -> "sources"

-- Timestamp -> "timestamp"

-- Value -> "value"

-- Values -> "values"

-- Serial -> "serial"
+All entries are optional, and any omitted elements will use their default names.

 ---
 ### HealthProbe
+Specifies the configuration for the [health probe endpoint](../sfc-health-endpoints.md) that monitors the main process's health status.
+This configuration determines how the system's health is monitored and reported, allowing external systems to check the operational status of the application.

-Configuration for main process health probe endpoint
+The health probe helps in:

+- Monitoring system availability
+- Performing health checks
+- Determining if the process is functioning correctly

+This configuration is optional and can be customized through the HealthProbeConfiguration settings.

 **Type**: [HealthProbeConfiguration](./health-probe-configuration.md)

 ---
 ### LogLevel
-Detail of logged output information
+Specifies the verbosity level of [logged output](../sfc-logging-metrics.md#logging)  information.
+There are four available logging levels, in order of decreasing detail:

+- "Trace": Most detailed level, includes all messages and detailed trace information
+- "Info": Standard level showing informational, warning, and error messages
+- "Warning": Shows only warning and error messages
+- "Error": Most restrictive level, shows only error messages

+The default setting is "Info" if not specified.
+This setting can be overridden at runtime using command-line parameters:

+- -trace for trace level
+- -info for info level
+- -warning for warning level
+- -error for error level

 **Type**: String,

-Any of

-- "Trace"
-- "Info"
-- "Warning"
-- "Error"

-Default value is "Info"

 ---
 ### LogWriter
-Configuration for custom log writer
+Specifies the configuration for a [custom log writer](../sfc-extending.md#custom-logging) that determines how log messages are output.
+By default, the [ConsoleLogWriter](../sfc-logging-metrics.md#logging)   writes messages to the console, but this configuration allows for implementing custom logging behavior to write logs to different destinations (like files, databases, or other logging systems) by providing your own log writer implementation that runs in-process with the main application.

 **Type**: [InProcessConfiguration](./in-process-configuration.md)

-Default built-in writer logs to console

 ---

 ### Metadata

-The optional [Metadata](../README.md#metadata) element can be used to add additional data to the output at the top level which is combined with the metadata of each schedule.
-If metadata is specified, which is a map of string indexed values, it will be added to the output at the source level as an element that can be configured through the "Metadata" entry of the ElementNames configuration element.
+The optional [Metadata](../README.md#metadata) element can be used to add additional data to the output at the top level.
+If metadata is specified, which is a map of string indexed values, it will be added to the output at the channel level as an element that can be configured through the "Metadata" entry of the [ElementNames](./sfc-configuration.md#elementnames) configuration element.

 **Type**: Map[String, String]

 ---
 ### Metrics
-Metrics collection configuration
+Defines the configuration settings for [metrics collection](../sfc-logging-metrics.md#metrics-collection) within the system.
+This configuration determines how performance metrics, operational statistics, and other measurable data points are gathered, processed, and reported.
+It allows for customization of metrics collection behavior through the MetricsConfiguration settings.

 **Type**: [MetricsConfiguration](metrics-configuration.md)

 ---
 ### MonitorIncludedConfigContentInterval
-Set the interval in seconds of checking the content from external configuration sources loaded by configured urls, see Including configuration sections
+Controls how often (in seconds) the system checks for changes in [external configuration content](../sfc-configuration.md#including-configuration-sections).
+When configuration is loaded from external URLs, this setting determines the frequency of checking if those external sources have been updated.
+The default checking interval is 60 seconds, and you can disable this monitoring completely by setting the value to 0.

 **Type**: Integer